Mastering the AP US History Score Curve

 Can I still get a 5 if I fail the MCQ? ↓

 It's very difficult.
-Since MCQ accounts for 40% of your total score, performing poorly there means you would need nearly perfect scores on the SAQ, DBQ, and LEQ to reach the threshold for a 5.
+Since MCQ accounts for 40% of your total score, performing poorly there means you would need nearly perfect scores on the SAQ, DBQ, and LEQ.